 Introduction - Distribution - Description and Identification - Life History - Damage - Pest Status - Management - Selected References

-The genus Coptotermes contains the largest number of termite pests (28 species) among the >2,800 termite species worldwide, and the Formosan subterranean termite, Coptotermes formosanus, is the most widely distributed and most economically important.
-The Formosan subterranean termite (FST) acquired its name because it was first described in Taiwan in the early 1900s, but Coptotermes formosanus is probably endemic to southern China.
+The genus Coptotermes contains the largest number of termite pests (28 species) among the >3,100 termite species worldwide, and the Formosan subterranean termite, Coptotermes formosanus, is the most widely distributed and most economically important.
+The Formosan subterranean termite acquired its name because it was first described in Taiwan in the early 1900s, but Coptotermes formosanus is probably endemic to southern China.
 This destructive species was apparently transported to Japan prior to the 1600s and to Hawaii in the late 1800s (Su and Tamashiro 1987).
-By the1950s, it was reported in South Africa and Sri Lanka.
+By the1950s, it was reported in South Africa.
 During the 1960s it was found in Texas, Louisiana, and South Carolina.
 In 1980, a well-established colony was thriving in a condominium in Hallandale, Florida.
-A single colony of FST may contain several million termites (versus several hundred thousand termites for native subterranean termite species) that forage up to 300 ft in soil (Figure 1).
-Because of its population size and foraging range, the presence of FST colonies poses serious threats to nearby structures.
-Once established, FST has never been eradicated from an area.
+A single colony of Formosan subterranean termite may contain several million termites (versus several hundred thousand termites for native subterranean termite species) that forage up to 300 ft in soil (Figure 1).
+Because of its population size and foraging range, the presence of Formosan subterranean termite colonies poses serious threats to nearby structures.
+Once established, Formosan subterranean termite has never been eradicated from an area.

 Figure 1.
 A single colony of the Formosan subterranean termite, Coptotermes formosanus Shiraki, may contain several million individuals that forage up to 300 ft in soil.
 Graphic by Nan-Yao Su, University of Florida.

-As of 2010, the distribution of FST in the United States includes Alabama, California (an isolated infestation in San Diego County), Florida, Georgia, Hawaii, Louisiana, Mississippi, North and South Carolina, Tennessee, and Texas (Figure 2).
+As of 2015, the distribution of Formosan subterranean termite in the United States includes Alabama, Florida, Georgia, Hawaii, Louisiana, Mississippi, North and South Carolina, Tennessee, and Texas (Figure 2).

 Figure 2.
-Known distribution of the Formosan subterranean termite, Coptotermes formosanus Shiraki, in the United States, as of 2004.
+Known distribution (between dotted yellow lines) of the Formosan subterranean termite, Coptotermes formosanus Shiraki, in the United States, as of 2016.
 Graphic by Nan-Yao Su, University of Florida.

-The FST was first reported in Florida in early 1980s in Hallandale, Broward County.
+The Formosan subterranean termite was first reported in Florida in early 1980s in Hallandale, Broward County.
 But it was probably introduced there at least five to 10 years previously.
-As of 2010, FST is found in almost all major urban areas of Florida, including Orlando (Orange County), Jacksonville (Duval County), Tampa (Hillsborough County), St. Petersburg (Pinellas County), North Palm Beach and Jupiter (Palm Beach County), Jensen Beach (Martin County), Crystal River (Citrus County), Pensacola (Escambia County), Tallahassee (Leon County), Ft.
-Lauderdale and Hollywood (Broward County), Miami and Florida City (Dade County), Trinity (Pasco County), Ocala (Marion County), Marco Island (Collier County), Bonita Springs and Cape Coral (Lee County), Debary (Volusia County), and Interlacheon (Putnam County).
-In urban southeastern Florida where the FST was first found, its distribution has expanded to include much of the costal areas of Dade, Broward, and Palm Beach Counties (Figure 3).
+As of 2010, Formosan subterranean termite is found in all major urban areas of Florida (Figure 3).
+In urban southeastern Florida where the Formosan subterranean termite was first found, its distribution has expanded to include much of the costal areas of Dade, Broward, and Palm Beach Counties.
+Click this link for the most recent update of Formoson subterranean termite distribution in Florida.

 Figure 3.
-Known distribution of the Formosan subterranean termite, Coptotermes formosanus Shiraki, in Florida, as of 2013.
-Figure by Rudolf Scheffrahn, University of Florida.
+Known distribution of the Formosan subterranean termite, Coptotermes formosanus Shiraki, in Florida, as of 2016.
+Figure by Thomas Chouvenc, University of Florida.